It figures to be a high-scoring affair when the Denver Nuggets (52-29, 33-7 Home) host the Sacramento Kings (48-33, 25-1...

 Will the Sacramento Kings get the 1st pick in the NBA Draft?

-The Sacramento Kings received the 12th pick in the 2020 NBA draft.
+The Sacramento Kings did not receive the 1st pick in the 2022 NBA draft.

 When do the Sacramento Kings play?